 WeatherEye is an original music project focused on writing and recording songs about the soul and spirit.
 WeatherEye’s lyrics tend to be introspective, set to expressive scores on a wide soundstage.

-WeatherEye’s sound is like a poolside jam with Radiohead, Florence + the Machine, Grizzly Bear, and St. Vincent.
-Influences include neo-psychedelic, shoegaze, old school art rock, and modern indie styles.
+Influenced by neo-psychedelic, shoegaze, old school art rock, and modern indie styles, WeatherEye’s sound is like a poolside jam with Arcade Fire, Florence + the Machine, Grizzly Bear, and St. Vincent.

 Although Tony is the sole member of WeatherEye, “Each song has been a collaboration.
 Many other musicians have contributed to the creation and performance of this music.
 Some have patiently contributed in the studio for hours of takes; others have been unbelievably supportive and instructive.
 All of us who have worked on these songs hope you enjoy them and come back here often to stream, watch, and download.”